Dragon-fly1/NerdBomb-v2/README.md

 - 👋 Hi, I’m @NerdBomb-v2
 - 👀 I’m interested in technology, science and mathematics
 - 🌱 I’m currently learning articial intelligence
-- 💞️ I’m looking for new and simple ideas to work on
+- 💞️ I’m looking for new and simple ideas to work upon

 <!---
 NerdBomb-v2/NerdBomb-v2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.